 Porter B, Porter L, McCoy V, Lima M, Pryce C, Nunnewar S. Methodological challenges in intervention studies.
 Nurse Res.
 2009 Jan;16(2):43-63.

 Porter LS, Porter BO.
 A blended infant massage--parenting enhancement program for recovering substance-abusing mothers.
 Pediatr Nurs.
 2004 Sep-Oct;30(5):363-72, 401.

-Health Education & Family Support, Substance Use, Depression, Mental Health & Wellbeing, Stress, Safety, Immunization, Parent-Child Relationship
+Parenting, Substance Use, Depression, Mental Health & Wellbeing, Stress, Safety & Injury Prevention, Immunization, Parent-Child Relationship